SACA: Selective Attention-Based Clustering Algorithm: Introduction

-The rest of this paper is organised as follows: \textit{Section 2 } presents prominent density-based clustering techniques and examines their limitations. \textit{Section 3} outlines the main ideas behind the proposed method, including selective visual attention, and presents pseudocode. \textit{Section 4} demonstrates the performance of our method on a variety of datasets with different forms and densities, and discusses specific conditions that affect the algorithm’s outcome \textit{Section 5} summarises our algorithm and suggests directions for future research.
-Finally, \textit{Section 6} concludes this paper.\\
+The rest of this paper is organized as follows. \textit{Section 2} presents prominent density-based clustering techniques and examines their limitations. \textit{Section 3} outlines the concept of selective visual attention and discuss how it can offer inspiration for improving clustering. \textit{Section 4} describes the proposed method and provides a pseudocode for SACA. \textit{Section 5} describes the datasets, evaluation metrics, and experimental setup. \textit{Section 6} reports and analyses the results including multilevel pattern recognition. \textit{Section 7} discusses limitations and directions for future research.
+Finally, \textit{Section 8} concludes the paper.